GitLeeRepo/LinuxSysProgNotes/LinuxSysProgNotes.md

 Functions for controlling processes:

 * **fork()** - the parent process creating a new child process, they both continue run the same program code
-* **execve()** - this does NOT create a new proceess, but loads a new program into an existing processes memory, such as in the case of a newly forked child process.
+* **execve()** - this does NOT create a new processes, but loads a new program into an existing processes memory, such as in the case of a newly forked child process.
 The parents original code and data are discard with a new executable loaded.
 It does retain the parents environment and file descriptors.
 * **wait()** - used by a parent to wait on the termination of a child process
 * **exit()** - terminates the process